-The Alabama Cooperative Extension System is partnering with the Hayneville Senior Center offering free classes to residents hoping to learn how to prepare foods that complement living with diabetes and hypertension.
+The Alabama Cooperative Extension System partnered with the Hayneville Senior Center and offered free classes to residents who hoped to learn how to prepare foods that complement living with diabetes and hypertension.

-Regional Extension Agent Christina Levert, whose area of study is human nutrition, diet, and health, will share some simple and economical ways to prepare healthy home cooked meals and snacks.
+Regional Extension Agent Christina Levert, whose area of study is human nutrition, diet, and health, shared some simple and economical ways to prepare healthy home cooked meals and snacks.

-Levert usually prepares a healthy treat for participants to sample, and she gives participants copies of healthy recipes to try at home.
+Levert prepared health treats that participants to sampled, and she gaves participants copies of healthy recipes to try at home.

 “The Right Bite Diabetes Classes show people affected by diabetes how to enjoy healthy food while controlling their diabetes.
 It provides excellent information that will help anyone preparing food to better control diabetes, high blood pressure or any other chronic disease.
 It is also great information for anyone wanting to learn more about healthier eating,” Levert said.